adeverne/kiwiglider/README.md

 1. `conda create -n kiwiglider`
 1. `conda activate kiwiglider`

 As of 26 May 2025, one dependency fails under pip but works with conda.
-As such, also do `conda install compliance-checker`
+As such, also do `conda install compliance-checker cc-plugin-glider`

 From your new virtual environment, you can now install kiwiglider.
 The easiest method is with `pip install kiwiglider@git+https://github.com/adeverne/kiwiglider`